-In 2018, Doral Performing Arts and Entertainment Academy completed its 12th year of operations, enrolling 393 students in grades 9-12.
-This past year, the school received a letter grade of "A" for the 10th consecutive year.
-In addition, the results available for the most recent Advanced Placement Examinations demonstrate that Doral Performing Arts and Entertainment Academy has become one of the premier College Prep schools in the country.
+In 2019, Doral Performing Arts and Entertainment Academy completed its 13th year of operations, enrolling 401 students in grades 9-12.
+This past year, the school received a letter grade of "A" for the 11th consecutive year.
+Results on the Collegeboard's Advanced Placement (AP) Examinations demonstrate that Doral Performing Arts and Entertainment Academy is one of the premier "College Prep" schools in the country.

-Last year, the school was nationally recognized as a Blue Ribbon School by the U.S. Department of Education.
+The school was nationally recognized as a Blue Ribbon School by the U.S. Department of Education.
 This award recognizes public and private schools for their overall academic excellence or for progress in closing achievement gaps, demonstrating that all students can achieve at high levels.
-Doral Performing Arts and Entertainment Academy once again ranked among "America's Top 100 High Schools" by The Daily Beast, as well as one of the "Best Highs Schools" in the country by U.S. News and World Reports
+Doral Performing Arts and Entertainment Academy has ranked among

+"America's Top 100 High Schools" by The Daily Beast, as well as one of the "Best Highs Schools" in the country by U.S. News and World Report.

 Doral Performing Arts and Entertainment Academy provides its students with a rigorous college preparatory curriculum with a focus on Arts and Entertainment, as well as a rich extra-curricular program of activities, including team sports and clubs.
-Doral High has been upgrading its facilities, which now include additional classroom facilities, labs, art rooms, a band room, and production rooms, a state-of-the-art gymnasium. a brand new, top-notch football field, and other ball fields.
+Doral High has been upgrading its facilities, which now include additional classroom facilities, labs, art rooms, a band room, and production rooms, a state-of-the-art gymnasium, a brand new, top-notch football field, and other ball fields.